 We were incorporated under the General Corporation Law of the State of Delaware on February 18, 2005.
 On June 22, 2005, we completed our initial public offering and commenced operations.
 We operate as an externally managed, closed-end, non-diversified management investment company and have elected to be treated as a BDC under the Investment Company Act of 1940, as amended (the "1940 Act").
 For U.S. federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 To continue to qualify as a RIC for U.S. federal income tax purposes and obtain favorable RIC tax treatment, we must meet certain requirements, including certain minimum distribution requirements.
-From our initial public offering in 2005 through September 30, 2020, we have paid 183 consecutive monthly distributions to common stockholders.

-We are externally managed by the Adviser, an affiliate of ours and anSEC-registered investment adviser, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
+We are externally managed by the Adviser, an affiliate of ours and anSEC-registered investment adviser, pursuant to an investment advisory and management (the "Advisory Agreement").
 We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administrator"), an affiliate of ours and the Adviser.
 Each of the Adviser and the Administrator are privately-held companies that are indirectly owned and controlled by David Gladstone, our chairman and chief executive officer.
 David Dullum, our president, also serves as the executive vice president of private equity (buyouts) of the Adviser.
 Michael LiCalsi, our general counsel and secretary, also serves as the Administrator's president, general counsel, and secretary, as well as the executive vice president of administration of the Adviser).